norwoodj/helm-docs/README.md

     # controller.publishService.enabled -- Whether to expose the ingress controller to the public world
     enabled: false

-  # controller.replicas -- Number of nginx-ingress pods to load balance between
+  # controller.replicas -- Number of nginx-ingress pods to load balance between.
+  # Do not set this below 2.
   replicas: 2
 ```

+Note that comments can continue on the next line.
+In that case leave out the double dash, and the lines will simply be
+appended with a space in-between.

 The following rules are used to determine which values will be added to the values table in the README: